BME Named Lectures

 The Zweifach Lecture

-The Zweifach Lecture was initiated in 1999 to honor CCNY alum Benjamin W. Zweifach, PhD, who was a pioneer in bioengineering.
-Dr. Zweifach received his BS in Biology in 1931 from CCNY.
-He received MS and PhD degrees in Cellular Physiology from New York University.
+The Zweifach Lecture was initiated in 1999 to honor CCNY alum Benjamin W. Zweifach, who was a pioneer in bioengineering.
+Dr. Zweifach received a BS in Biology in 1931 from CCNY and a PhD in Physiology from New York University Medical College in 1936.
 Dr. Zweifach maintained a world-renowned career in applying engineering methods to study microvasculature.
-He was a professor of and helped establish one of the nation's first Bioengineering Departments at the University of California at San Diego at the time of his passing in 1997.
-Dr. Zweifach was bestowed with the prestigious Townsend Harris Medal in 1994.
+He was a professor at Cornell from 1947-1952, at NYU from 1952-1966, and and helped establish one of the nation's first bioengineering departments at the University of California at San Diego, where he taught from 1966 until his death in 1997.
+CCNY bestowed upon him its most prestigious alumni award, the Townsend Harris Medal, in 1994.

 The invitation to present in this named lecture is among the highest honors our department can give, which is reflected by the world-renowned faculty members which have come before.
 Those include Nobel Laureates, members of all three National Academies, and other luminaries.
 The seminar is usually held in the Fall semester of each year.